 Some of the best waterfall hikes in Bali are well known tourist spots, while others are hidden gems with no people.
 North Bali has many of the top ‘must visit’ waterfalls on the island, but there are also some nice ones in the Ubud area.
 Either way, all of them are worth seeing!

-Here’s my complete Bali waterfalls map and guide, with a list of 37 of the very best waterfalls in Bali!
+Here’s my complete Bali waterfalls map and guide, with a list of the very best waterfalls in Bali!